A Hausdorff-measure boundary element method for acoustic scattering by fractal screens: Preliminaries

-That is, $\Gamma$ can be decomposed into $M$ congruent copies of itself, whose pairwise intersections have Hausdorff measure zero.
+That is, $\Gamma$ can be decomposed into $M$ similar copies of itself, whose pairwise intersections have Hausdorff measure zero.
 For many of our results we make the additional assumption that the sets $\Gamma_1,\ldots,\Gamma_M $ are disjoint, in which case we say that the IFS attractor $\Gamma$ is \emph{disjoint}.
 We recall that if $\Gamma$ is disjoint then it is totally disconnected \cite[Thm.~9.7]{Fal}.
-Examples of IFS attractors that are disjoint are the Cantor set and Cantor dust (Figure \ref{Fig:Dust}), while an example that satisfies the OSC but is not disjoint is the Sierpinski triangle.
-The next result relates disjointness to the OSC.
+Examples of IFS attractors that are disjoint are the Cantor set (\S\ref{s:exp:Cantor}) and Cantor dust (Figure \ref{Fig:Dust} and \S\ref{s:exp:Dust}), while examples that satisfy the OSC but are not disjoint include the Sierpinski triangle (\S\ref{s:exp:SnowflakeWonky}(ii)) and the unit interval $[0,1]$.
+The latter is the attractor of the IFS \eqref{eq:CS_IFS} with $\rho=1/2$, showing that IFS attractors, while self-similar, need not be fractal.
+A compendium of well-known fractal IFS attractors can be found at \cite{RiddleWebSite}.